 1) Choose your cheese, or not

-However, I often choose a mild cheddar cheese because that’s what I most frequently have in my fridge, and it’s a flavour I love.
+However, I often choose a mild cheddar cheese because I most frequently have it in my fridge, and it’s a flavour I love.

 Another alternative is goat cheese.
-Or you could go outside the boundaries and try something like blue vein cheese; such as this recipe for Chicken Quesadillas with Blue Cheese and Caramelized Onions.
+Or you could go outside the boundaries and try something like blue vein cheese, like this recipe for Chicken Quesadillas with Blue Cheese and Caramelized Onions.

-Alternatively, you could omit the cheese altogether, if you are vegan or have a dairy allergy or intolerance.
-You try substituting cheese with potato, tofu or other vegetables.
+Alternatively, you could omit the cheese altogether if you are vegan or have a dairy allergy or intolerance.
+You can try substituting cheese with potato, tofu, or other vegetables.

 2) Choose your accompanying fillings